-The Felícia Leirner Museum opened in 1979, in Campos do Jordão, and was made official in 2001 by State Decree n.
+The Felícia Leirner Museum, institution from the Government of the State of São Paulo, managed by the Secretariat of Creative Culture, Economy and Industry from the State of São Paulo in a partnership with ACAM Portinari – Cultural Social Organization, opened in 1979, in Campos do Jordão, and was made official in 2001 by State Decree n.
 46.466.

-Located in a 35 thousand m² wooded area, the museum brings together a set of 85 works made of bronze, white cement and granite by the artist Felícia Leirner, distributed in the open air, on the garden of the space shared with the Claudio Santoro Auditorium, home of the International Winter Festival.
+Located in a 35 thousand m² wooded area, the museum brings together a set of 88 works made bronze, white cement, granite and plaster, by the artist Felícia Leirner, distributed in the open air, on the garden of the space shared with the Claudio Santoro Auditorium, home of the International Winter Festival.

 The works shown in the garden follow the artist’s criteria, the sculptures are grouped according to the phases of Felícia’s trajectory: figurative (1950-1958), on the way to abstraction (1958-1961), abstract (1963-1965), organic (1966-1970) and landscape clippings (1980-1982).